praneetha1996/InteractivePoster/README.md

 $ python3 app.py
 ```

 ## Step 4.
 Deploy your iPoster on Heroku:

 ### Step 4.a.
 Create a free Heroku account:
 [Account Signup](https://signup.heroku.com)

 ### Step 4.b.
 Create a new app:
-After you log in to your Heroku app, click create a new app.
+After you log in to your Heroku app, click `Create a New App`.
 Your application name will be the url domain.

 ### Step 4.c.
 Update the poster QRCode with the new app name: